Frozies/Frozies/README.md

 # Hello Internet!
-My name is Davin, I'm a software engineer and a construction superintendent!
+My name is Davin, I'm a software engineer and a former construction superintendent!
 I'm a full-stack developer with experience in frontend design and backend architecture.
 I love programming, and technical problem solving.
-I play Counterstrike too!

-- 💐 I’m currently working on two full stack applications for a flowershop
+- 💐 I’m currently working on a full stack applications for a flowershop using Shopify Hydrogen
-- 🧠 I’m currently learning Shopify Hydrogen
+- 🧠 I’m currently learning Shopify Hydrogen & Web 3
-- 💬 Ask me about anything!
 - 📫 How to reach me: send me an email davin.young19@gmail.com
-- 👷 Recent accomplishment: Managed and ran two seperate twenty men construction crews on two $80 million projects in SWFL at the same time.
+- 👷 Recent accomplishment: Earned a position at a Blockchain Startup
 - 🛩️ I would love to get a pilots license one day

 ### Technical Skills